yurt-page/docs/README.md

 I.e. from UI respective Yurt Blog can be just an in-browser RSS reader.
 BTW WordPress provides RSS feed but for example you can't read it from another site becasue is [blocked by CORS](https://core.trac.wordpress.org/ticket/50441).

-### NextCloud
+#### NextCloud
-NextCloud (OwnCloud) is a self hosted "cloud" solution i.e. online disk like Google Phostos and Google Disk.
+NextCloud is a self hosted "cloud" solution i.e. online disk like Google Phostos and Google Disk.
 You cun upload files like photos and see them from browser or mobile app.
 They are written in PHP which is too heavy for most routers.
 UI is also not perfect.
 API is problematic too.